 Crisis Intervention Team (CIT)

-The Durham Police Department Crisis Intervention Team (CIT) Unit is an essential component of the agency’s community outreach and engagement efforts.
-CIT officers follow up on referrals from officers, and the community, to connect and/or reconnect individuals experiencing crisis with appropriate services.
+The Durham Police Department Crisis Intervention Team (CIRT) is an essential component of the agency’s community outreach and engagement efforts.
+CIRT officers and a clinician follow up on referrals from officers, and the community, to connect and/or reconnect individuals experiencing crisis with appropriate services.